 During the peak of the pandemic, some training and refresher courses are unavailable due to COVID-19 social distancing rules, so the EPA has issued a pesticide training temporary exemption.
 The initial temporary exemption has been renewed and now allows some pesticide users an extension until 21 April 2021 to complete their training or five-yearly refresher course.

-- Pesticide users and Authorised Control Officers who have completed accreditation training, but are due to complete a short refresher course on or after 1 March 2020, now have until 21 October 2020 to complete a five-yearly refresher course.
+- Pesticide users and Authorised Control Officers who have completed accreditation training, but are due to complete a five yearly short refresher course on or after 1 March 2020, now have until 21 April 2021 to complete a refresher course.

 - Unqualified people may, until 21 April 2021, use pesticides in agricultural or forestry operations but only under the direct supervision of a person who is qualified to use the pesticide and only if using hand-held and hand-powered equipment.

 You must continue to only use registered pesticides as per the instructions on the approved label or Australian Pesticides and Veterinary Medicines Authority permit and take all measures to avoid harming other people or damaging the environment.